foster95/name-that-taylor/README.md

      else if (score >= 4 && score <= 8) {
         finalScoreEl.innerHTML = `
         <strong>Your final score is ${score} / 15!</strong>
         <p>Well, that quiz was certainly a <em>"Bad Blood"</em> moment for some of us, wasn't it?
-But honestly, who cares if you didn't ace every single question, the important thing is you showed up, you played, and you still have an <em>"Invisible String"</em> connecting you to all things Taylor!</p>
+But honestly, who cares if you didn't ace every single question, the important thing is you showed up, you played, and you still have an <em>"Invisible String"</em> connecting you to all things Taylor!<p>
         <p>Maybe you just had a <em>"Glitch"</em> on a few answers, or perhaps you were too busy jamming to the music in your head to focus on the trivia.
 Either way, there's absolutely no need to </em>"Shake It Off"</em>.</p>
         <p>Consider this just a little <em>"Long Story Short"</em> moment.
 It's all about the fun, plus, now you have even more reason to dive back into the discography.
 You can always <em>"Begin Again"</em> with another quiz!</p>

         ${button}`;